tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579/README.md

 ## Update
 - 2020-04-13:

+  There are some problems of the WiFi.
+Don't know how to fix it, please wait.

+- 2020-04-13:

   After rebuilding my ACPI folder and fix my config.plist, Intel WiFi is FINALLY supported!!!

   Please check https://github.com/zxystd/itlwm and enjoy!!!